yashasvi045/learning/ReadMe.md

 # 🚀 Learning Programming Languages

-Welcome to my GitHub repository where I explore and learn various programming languages! 🖥️📚
+Welcome to my GitHub repository where I explore and learn programming! 🖥️📚

 ## 📌 About This Repository
-This repository is a collection of my learning journey across different programming languages.
+This repository is a collection of my learning journey through programming.
 It contains:
 - ✅ Code snippets
 - ✅ Small projects